conda-forge/conda-smithy/LINTER.md

 #### Message template

-> The feedstock is lowering the image versions for one or more platforms: {platforms} (the default is {default}).
+> The feedstock is lowering the image versions for one or more platforms: ${platforms} (the default is ${default}).
 Unless you are in the very rare case of repackaging binary artifacts, consider removing these overrides from conda-forge.yml in the top feedstock directory.

 <a id='R-050'></a>